RSedgwick/TL_DOE_4_DNA/README.md

 ## Results

-Results of the cross validation experiments:
+Results of the cross validation experiments, these appear in Figure 5 of Sedgwick et al. [1]:

 ![cross_validation](analysis/plots/cross_validation.svg)

-Results of the unconstrained Bayesian optimisation experiments:
+Results of the unconstrained Bayesian optimisation experiments, these appear in Figure 6 of Sedgwick et al. [1]:

 ![unconstrained](analysis/plots/retroBO_cumulative_regret_r.svg)

-Results of the constrained Bayesian optimisation experiments:
+Results of the constrained Bayesian optimisation experiments, these appear in Figure 6 of Sedgwick et al. [1]:

 ![unconstrained](analysis/plots/retroBO_cumulative_regret_all_both.svg)